rawhide-kobayashi/blog.neet.works/content/posts/watercooling-my-homelab/index.md

 ---

 ## Overview
-Watercooling - or, more accurately, custom loop watercooling[^badnomenclature] over AIOs - has increasingly transitioned to an aesthetic choice rather than a practical one in the consumer gaming space, with more energy efficient chips overclocked out the wazoo from the factory and relatively minimal gains to be made compared to cheaper and easier AIO solutions.
-However, there are still benefits to be had, marginal as they are, in performance, aesthetics, and convenience.
-A lot of people are intimidated by custom watercooling, especially when it comes to their costly (in terms of cash, or time, or both) homelab setups.
-Some will even call you CRAZY (which is very rude, by the way) for saying you want to watercool your server.
-In this post I'm going to showcase my solution for a leak-resistant watercooling system with monitoring that I trust to protect my beloved rack from the horrors of water damage as well as thermal throttling.
+Watercooling - or, more accurately, custom loop watercooling[^badnomenclature], rather than AIOs - has increasingly transitioned to an aesthetic choice rather than a practical one in the consumer gaming space, with more energy efficient chips overclocked out the wazoo from the factory and relatively minimal gains to be made compared to cheaper and easier AIO solutions.
+However, there are still benefits to be had, marginal as they are, in performance, aesthetics, and longevity.
+In this post I'm going to showcase my solution for a leak-resistant watercooling system with monitoring that I trust to protect my beloved homelab from water damage as well as thermal throttling.

 {{< panzoom-figure
     src="images/compressed/Triple_Card_Jank.webp"